Non-unique lifting of integer variables in minimal inequalities: Introduction

 \subsection{Unique minimal liftings}

-A central notion in the study of minimal liftings of a smallest representation $\psi$ of $B$ is the {\em extended lifting region} $R(B)$ defined as:
+Let $B\subseteq \R^n$ be a maximal $S$-free convex $0$-neighborhood.
+A central notion in the study of minimal liftings of the smallest representation $\psi$ of $B$ is the {\em extended lifting region} $R(B)$ defined to be

-From \eqref{eq:lifting-region}, if $R(B) = \R^n$ then $\psi$ has a unique minimal lifting.
-Moreover, one can derive nice ``formulas'' for this unique lifting in terms of the formula for $\psi$; see Section 6 of the survey~\cite{basu2015geometric} for more details.
-A large class of maximal $S$-free convex $0$-neighborhoods with this property have been identified and studied in many recent papers on minimal liftings~\cite{averkov-basu-lifting,bcccz,bck,basu-paat-lifting,dw2008}.
-However, the same literature shows that there are many sets $B$ such that $R(B) \subsetneq \R^n$.
-The purpose of this manuscript is to describe minimal valid pairs that arise from such maximal $S$-free sets.
-Our work is motivated by Section 7 of~\cite{dw2008}, which initiated the study of this problem.
+If $R(B) = \R^n$, then $\psi$ has a unique minimal lifting.
+Moreover, nice ``formulas'' for this unique lifting can be derived in terms of $\psi$; see Section 6 of the survey~\cite{basu2015geometric}.
+A large class of maximal $S$-free convex $0$-neighborhoods with this \emph{unique lifting} property has been identified and studied in many recent papers on minimal liftings~\cite{averkov-basu-lifting,bcccz,bck,basu-paat-lifting,dw2008}.
+However, the same literature shows that there are many choices for $B$ that satisfy $R(B) \subsetneq \R^n$. \textbf{The purpose of this manuscript is to describe minimal valid pairs that arise from such maximal $S$-free convex $0$-neighborhoods, that is, from maximal $S$-free convex $0$-neighborhoods without the unique lifting property.}